shovon61/shovon61/README.md

 - 👋 Hi, I’m A .
 H .
 M .
 MUSHFIQUR RAHMAN
 - 👀 I’m interested in working
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Angular Frontend Framework.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Mobile Number (+8801722040484)
                         E-Mail- mushfiqurshovon007@gmail.com